 It’s not a great idea to skimp on a bike helmet.
 That said, even the cheapest helmet will be better than nothing.
 And price doesn’t always guarantee it is the safest.

-With winter bike helmets, prices can range from $40 to $100.
-Of course, there’s always some obscenely expensive one :).
+With winter bike helmets, prices range from $50 to $150.
+Of course, there are always some obscenely expensive ones 🤑.

 Check out this guide for more information on preparing for cold-weather cycling.